How to get your IP Address on Ubuntu

 An IP address is a unique address that identifies your device within your local network or the wider internet.

-We will also show you a simple way you can use to get the external IP address from the Ubuntu terminal.
+We will also show you how you can use the terminal to get your external IP address from the Ubuntu terminal.

-If you would like, you can configure Ubuntu to try and use a static IP address.
+If you are finding that your local IP address changes often, you will probably want to configure Ubuntu to use a static IP address.

 Getting the Local IP Address on Ubuntu using the Terminal